-Consumers prefer retailers to execute mobile applications that can be used for in-store purchases which offer more convenience and personalization.
+Consumers prefer retailers to execute mobile applications that can be used for in-store s which offer more convenience and personalization.

 Nowadays, shoppers are preferring to use technology such as mobile apps for in-store shopping that can speed up the shopping experience.